celo-org/docs/blog/17-03-2023-build-a-montly-susbscription-platform-using-celo-composer-openzeppelin-defender/build-a-montly-susbscription-platform-using-celo-composer-openzeppelin-defender.md

 ## Step 4

-Transfer the ownership of the contract to the relayer, i will strongly advice that you watch the video tutorial link that would be attached at the end of the article from this step because it is easier to graps and understand.
+Transfer the ownership of the contract to the relayer, I will strongly advice that you watch the video tutorial link that would be attached at the end of the article from this step because it is easier to graps and understand.

 ![](https://user-images.githubusercontent.com/52764879/223862790-d1838654-57e5-4b72-a522-f7c57ee0c8d9.png)